 - Bing Ads – previously called Yahoo Search Marketing (and Overture), this tool has established a wide coverage of many popular UK search tools such as MSN Search, Yahoo and others.

 Running a successful pay-per-click campaign

 Pay-per-click advertising is becoming more competitive as an increasing number of companies compete for top positions on the main search and consequently in some market sectors, only those with deep pockets can buy the best positions.
 However, used sensibly, a PPC campaign can be extremely effective for several key reasons::

-- It’s immediate – you can start a campaign immediately with Google AdWords and be ranking on the first page of search results within an hour.
+- It’s immediate – you can start a campaign immediately with Google Ads and be ranking on the first page of search results within an hour.
 Set up requires very little investment and, depending on the nature of your market, pay-per-click can prove to be very cost effective, making it realistic for any size of business.
 You can also control activity and spend online, making it a flexible tool for promoting business objectives such as market penetration, sales promotions and catering for seasonal variations.

 - It’s measurable – conversion rates from pay-per-click leads can be measured by adding tracking code to a site, so you are able to calculate the cost per sale and conversion rates that pay-per-click is giving you.
 This makes it very easy to justify and monitor responses compared to other forms of advertising.
 You can also monitor click through rates (adverts served v adverts clicked) to measure the effectiveness of your advertising messages.